-Therefore, to get more consistent and reliable data, the experimenter can hold the ruler in one hand and hold a piece of paper or cardboard with the other hand, so as to block the subject’s line of sight.
-We want the subject to have a good view of the ruler, but not of the experimenter’s hand.
+Therefore, to get more consistent and reliable data, the dropper can hold the ruler in one hand and hold a piece of paper or cardboard with the other hand, so as to block the catcher’s line of sight.
+We want the catcher to have a good view of the ruler, but not of the dropper’s hand.

-The point here is to level the playing field, so that the score means the same thing for all subjects, whether or not they know the trick about watching for hand movement.
+The point here is to level the playing field, so that the score means the same thing for all catchers, whether or not they know the trick about watching for hand movement.

 Therefore, to get more consistent and reliable data, use a different setup.
-Set a cinder block on a table, slightly overhanging the edge of the tabletop.
+Set a cinder block on a chair, slightly overhanging the edge.
+The catcher is seated in a nearby chair.
 Dangle the ruler next to the cinder block.
-The subject is asked to trap the ruler against the side of the cinder block, as shown in figure 3.
+The catcher is asked to trap the ruler against the side of the cinder block, as shown in figure 3.

 This has a couple of advantages.
 For one thing, the block isn’t going to move up and down.
 Secondly, the top of the block provides a relatively clean reference line for reading the ruler.

 As a general rule, excluding the results from “practice runs” must be done very carefully.
 Any time you exclude data from the analysis, you are changing the experiment.
 Beware that if this not done properly, it introduces nasty biases.
-In the ruler drop experiment, it helps to imagine we are doing two different experiments for the price of one.
-We are measuring two different things, namely the reaction time of a naïve subject, and the reaction time of an experienced subject.
-The results should be clearly labeled accordingly.
+In the ruler drop experiment, it helps to imagine we are doing two different experiments, measuring two different things, namely the reaction time of a naïve catcher and the reaction time of an experienced catcher.

 However, in a classroom setting, it may be difficult to keep track of who is experienced and who is not, and it may be easier to just let each catcher practice a few times.
 When reporting the results, this should be clearly indicated, so that everybody knows what you measured.